chrishaynes21/apichallenge/README.md

 1. List all the tasks.
 This part of the project should accept query parameters to filter the list of todos.  **The filtering must be done on the backend.**  The point of this part of the task is to demonstrate that you can use an existing Go codebase.
 So, you **must** implement the list filters on the backend in Go (and not on the frontend in Javascript)!!!
 The following query parameters should be accepted:
     1. `projects` - Any projects included here should filter the output to include *only* those tasks that are associated with one or more of the given projects.
-    1. `priority` - Any priorities included here should filter the output to include *only* those tasks that have one of the priorities in question
+    2. `priority` - Any priorities included here should filter the output to include *only* those tasks that have one of the priorities in question
-    1. `context` - Any contexts included here should filter the output to include *only* those tasks that have one of the contexts in question
+    3. `context` - Any contexts included here should filter the output to include *only* those tasks that have one of the contexts in question
-    1. `order` - If the order param is set, the tasks should come back in the order specified.
+    4. `order` - If the order param is set, the tasks should come back in the order specified.
 You should support all the orders given in the [TaskSortByType](https://pkg.go.dev/github.com/1set/todotxt#TaskSortByType)) struct.
-    1. `duebefore` - this should accept a string representing a datetime and *only* return tasks that (a) have a duedate (b) which is before the date specified
+    5. `duebefore` - this should accept a string representing a datetime and *only* return tasks that (a) have a duedate (b) which is before the date specified
-    1. `dueafter` - this should accept a string representing a datetime and *only* return tasks that (a) have a dueate (b) which is after the date specified
+    6. `dueafter` - this should accept a string representing a datetime and *only* return tasks that (a) have a dueate (b) which is after the date specified
-1. Accept input from a user and add a new todo to the list
+2. Accept input from a user and add a new todo to the list
-1. Update any aspect of a task.
+3. Update any aspect of a task.
 This includes:
     1. Adding (or removing) a project
-    1. Adding (or removing) a context
+    2. Adding (or removing) a context
-    1. Setting (or changing) the priority
+    3. Setting (or changing) the priority
-    1. Setting (or changing) the duedate
+    4. Setting (or changing) the duedate
-1. Mark a task as complete
+4. Mark a task as complete
-1. (Optional) Delete a task
+5. (Optional) Delete a task

-## Todo Amendment I - Filtering
-To adhere to best REST API practices, the query params will no longer be in CLI format.
-Here are the new possible query
-directives:
-- context
-- project
-- priority
-- tag: to be supported in v2. directive unclear for whether the filter is by tag key or tag value (see AdditionalTags field in todotxt.Task for clarification)
-- after: models <datestring CLI directive
-- before: models >datestring CLI directive
-- completed